Yishharu/Politic-Thoery/Political Theory.md

 ### Communitarianism

-> I think, therefore I am.
-Descartes Cogito
+> I think, therefore I am.                     -----  Rene Descartes Cogito (1596-1650)

--- all about me, me, me, The individual was the centre of Enlightenment story.
+All about me, me, me, The individual was the centre of Enlightenment story.

-I am because we are, and since we are, therefore I am
+> I am because we are, and since we are, therefore I am      ----John S. MBiti, Ubuntu alternative